 - Learn more about Israel's democratic institutions.

-In just 65 years, Israel has transitioned from a developing nation to a "startup nation" with one of the most advanced, technology-driven economies in the world.
+In just over seven decades, Israel has transitioned from a developing nation to a "startup nation" with one of the most advanced, technology-driven economies in the world.
 Israel is on the cutting edge in science, medicine, high-tech, and agriculture.
 As a leader in disaster relief and international development, the Jewish State continues to change lives in all corners of the globe - from aiding earthquake victims in Haiti to bringing agricultural technology to Africa.

 - Ideological roots of this campaign.